openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 showToast(String ip, String text)
 ```

-Sends a toast message to a webOS device using OpenHAB's logo as an icon.
+Sends a toast message to a webOS device using openHAB's logo as an icon.
 The first parameter is the IP address of your TV.
 The second parameter is the message you want to display.

 ### Show Toast with Custom Icon

 ```